Kirill-27/hooks_deleter/README.md

 # hooks_deleter
-Small programm to parse files, that have linkes in hooks
+Small program to parse files, that have links in hooks